beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 As mentioned earlier, the aim of this work is to detail the steps required to perform a complete installation of OpenStack on multiple nodes.
 We split the installation process into multiple subsequent logical steps and provide a shell script for each of the steps.
-In this section, we explain and discuss every step followed to obtain a fully operational OpenStack installation on our testbed consisting of 1 controller and 4 compute nodes.
+In this section, we explain and discuss every step needed to be followed to obtain a fully operational OpenStack installation on our testbed consisting of 1 controller and 4 compute nodes.
 The source code of the shell scripts described in this paper is released under the Apache 2.0 License and is publicly available online^[[https://github.com/beloglazov/openstack-centos-kvm-glusterfs](https://github.com/beloglazov/openstack-centos-kvm-glusterfs)].